TeaWhen/coding-style/README.md

 ### Complete

 Use full sentences (sentence case, including period).
-If the commit is issue related, add a prefix "[Verb #ID] " (don't forget the space).
+If the commit is issue related, add a prefix “[Verb #ID] ” (don’t forget the space).
+Available verbs are Fix, Close, and On (Fix and Close will close the issue).
 Use simple past tense or simple present tense.

 **For example:**
 ```